Skip to main content

 FMPH 196C.
 Public Health Honors Practicum III (4)

 This is the third of a three-part honors series that serves as the culminating experience for the BS in public health majors.
 Students will analyze, interpret, and contextualize findings from their projects completed in the series.
-Oral and written communication will focus on disseminating public health information in diverse formats, and will include a presentation and an honors thesis.
+Oral and written communication will focus on disseminating public health information in diverse formats and will include a presentation and an honors thesis.
 Must be taken for a letter grade to be applied to the public health major.
 Prerequisites: FMPH 196B.
 Restricted to upper-division public health majors only (FP25).

 FMPH 198.
 Directed Group Study (1–4)